FauthD/CatFlap_HA/README.md

 # CatFlap_HA
 How to modify a "Sureflap Dualscan" for connecting to Home Assistant

-# This is Work in progress
-Do not use yet.
-But feel free to read and comment.

 # Features
 - Block the flap for outgoing on certain times.
 - Block the flap for outgoing by a Vet-Switch (in HA).
 - Cats can always come in.
 - A blinking LED tells the cats the flap is blocked.
+- A buzzer also tells that the flap is blocked if they try.
 - AC Powersupply to save on batteries
 - Batteries can be used as a fallback in case of a power outage, but then the HA-Connection does not work.

 # Missing
 - No logging of the chip numbers.
 	That might be possible, but I did not implement it.

 # Why modifing the "Sureflap Dualscan"?
-Well, Petcare builds very fine cat flaps, but if you want to connect to a smart home solution, then you have to buy another flap (Sureflap Connect + a Hub).
+Well, Petcare builds very fine cat flaps, but if you want to connect to a smart home solution, then you have to buy a different flap (Sureflap Connect + a Hub).
  That alone would be not the issue, but it is a "cloud only solution" - something that never ever comes into my house.